-- The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding areas; - Appropriate design which addresses the sites important gateway location and manages the transition into the main built up area.
-To support this approach landscape buffering will be required along the eastern edge of the allocation; and - Pre-determination archaeological evaluation submitted as part of any planning application and post determination mitigation measures secured by condition on any planning consent are likely to be required.
+- The positive management of surface water to ensure that there is no detrimental impact in run-off into surrounding residential areas or Dale Lane; - Appropriate design which addresses the sites important gateway location and manages the transition into the main built up area.
+To support this approach landscape buffering will be required along the eastern edge of the allocation; and - Pre-determination and post-determination archaeological mitigation measures.

-Land at Belle Vue Lane has been allocated on the Policies Map for residential development providing around 10 dwellings.
+Land at Belle Vue Lane has been allocated on the Proposals Map for residential development providing around 10 dwellings.